fugo-app/fugo/README.md

 ```

 A named capture group should be in the file name only and can be used in the fields.

+### Log Rotate

+Cleanup the log file when it reaches a certain size.
+The `rotate` configuration has the following options:

+- `method`: The method to use for log rotation.
+Supported methods are `truncate` and `rename`.
+  - `truncate`: Truncate the log file to zero size.
+  - `rename`: Rename the log file and create a new one.
+The old file will be removed.
+- `max_size`: The maximum size of the log file before rotation.
+It can be specified in bytes, kilobytes (kb) or megabytes (mb).
+- `run`: The command to run after rotation.
+It can be a shell command or a script.
+This option required if `method` is `rename`.

 ## Retention Configuration